MMostafa-Hub/bitnine-apache-Internship-test/README.md

 # bitnine-apache-Internship-test
 To compile and run the source code, you will need a C compiler installed on your computer, such as GCC or Clang.
 Here are the steps you can follow:

-1. Create a new directory and save the source code file in it.
-Open a terminal and navigate to the directory.
+### 1. Compilation

 To compile the source code, run the following command in the terminal:
 ``` bash
 gcc -o q1-backend q1-backend.c
 ```
-This will compile the source code and generate an executable file named "q1-backend".
+This will compile the source code and generate an executable file named `q1-backend`.

+### 2. Excecution
-2. To run the program, execute the following command:
+To run the program, execute the following command:
 ```bash
 ./q1-backend
 ```
 This will run the program and print the output to the terminal.

-Note: If you encounter any errors during compilation or execution, make sure to check that you have the necessary dependencies installed and that the source code file is saved correctly.
+**Note:** If you encounter any errors during compilation or execution, make sure to check that you have the necessary dependencies installed and that the source code file is saved correctly.